ZanMervic/MLG-Project/report.md

 While GFormer does not use node features, its self‑attention mechanism allows information to flow across the entire bipartite graph.
 In our experiments we tuned its hyper‑parameters (latent dimension, number of attention heads, GCN layers and Transformer layers) to find a configuration that works well on our data.
 The model runs efficiently on GPUs thanks to the sparse adjacency representation, but training still requires careful batching to avoid memory issues.

 ## Custom (Tadeju)

+Up to this point, our models have not made use of the additional structure available in the data, namely the fact that problems can be connected through the holds they share.
+While we already constructed a heterogeneous graph that captures these relationships, this structure cannot be handled by traditional recommender system models, which typically assume a simple user–item bipartite graph.
+As a result, leveraging this information requires us to design custom models that can operate directly on graphs with multiple node and edge types.

+We define these heterogeneous GNN models by using edge-type-specific message passing functions, allowing the model to learn different transformations for user–problem interactions and problem–hold relationships.
+In our experiments, we evaluate two such architectures, one based on GraphSAGE layers and one based on GAT layers.
+As with our other models, we tune key hyperparameters such as the number of layers, latent dimension and, for attention-based models, the number of attention heads.

 ## Custom Attention (Tadeju)